Kato Nevrokopi

 Kato Nevrokopi (Κάτω Νευροκόπι "Lower Nevrokopi") is a municipality and town within that municipality in the northwest section of the Drama regional unit, Greece.
 Before the 2011 local government reform, it was the largest municipality in all of Greece, covering an area of 873.552 km^{2} (337.28 sq mi).
 The 2021 census reported a population of 5,323 inhabitants.
-The region is known for the very low temperatures during the winter and for its famous agricultural products such as potatoes and beans.
-The area has several features to attract tourists: the ski center of Falakro, the traditional settlement in the village of Granitis (pop.
+The region is known for its very low temperatures during the winter and for its famous agricultural products such as potatoes and beans.
+The area offers several attractions for tourists: the ski center of Falakro, the traditional settlement in the village of Granitis (pop.
 55), the historical bunker of Lise, the artificial lakes of Lefkogeia and Potamoí, the spectacular routes in the forests, the old churches.
 The forest paths offer excellent views to hikers.
 The largest towns are Kato Nevrokopi (the municipal seat, pop.
 1,855), Volakas (783), Perithorio (569), Lefkogeia (321), Ochyro (314), Kato Vrontou (287) and Vathytopos (255).
 On the territory of the municipality are located several abandoned villages, including Monastiri and Mavrochori.

 History

 In the ancient period, the region was inhabited by Thracian tribes, followed by Greek Macedonians and Romans.

 It was conquered by the Ottoman Empire in 1383.
 After this, the village was predominantly settled by Bulgarians, with small numbers of Greeks, Turks and Vlachs.
-Following the Asia Minor Catastrophe and the subsequent population exchanges, it was settled by large numbers of Greek refugees from Asia Minor as well as nearby Nevrokop which became part of Bulgaria.
+Following the Asia Minor Catastrophe and the subsequent population exchanges, the town was settled by large numbers of Greek refugees from Asia Minor as well as the nearby Nevrokop which became part of Bulgaria.
 In 1927, its name was changed from Ζύρνοβο (Zyrnovo, Зърново) to Kato Nevrokopi, while the nearby town of Nevrokop was later renamed Gotse Delchev.

 On 18 April 1945, during fighting preceding the Greek Civil War, many Slavic Macedonian inhabitants left the area.
 Many of them resettled in Štip, North Macedonia.

 Kato Nevrokopi is now a majority Greek village and a major town just before the Greek-Bulgarian border.